 - Code of Ethics for Scientific Publications (Committee on the Ethics of Scientific Publications).

-The editorial board of “Sociolinguistic studies” is also guided by the principles of independence and conscientiousness of editors and reviewers, and is constantly working to ensure the quality of published articles.
+The editorial board of “Sociolinguistics” is also guided by the principles of independence and conscientiousness of editors and reviewers, and is constantly working to ensure the quality of published articles.

 The editors consider and make an objective decision on all manuscripts submitted for publication, leaving the right to reject the material without conducting independent peer review if it is deemed to be of poor quality or inappropriate for readers of the journal.
 This decision is made honestly and impartially, taking into account the editorial policy of the journal.